sven-seyfert/data-to-table/README.md

 # Welcome to "data-to-table" 👋

-This library (UDF) allows you to transform input data, like strings or arrays, to a nice readable table output with different border styles.
+This library (UDF) allows you to transform input data, like strings or arrays, to a nice readable table output with different border styles and aligned table cell content.
 Output your data to console, file or GUI.

 👉 Please check out the [upcoming features](#ideas--upcoming-features) section.